 • For the second version of the buttercream, whisk the butter until it is light and airy.
 Add the powdered sugar and whisk again until light and airy.
 Pour the cream in and whisk until the icing becomes soft, light, and airy.

-Et voila and bon appetit!
+Et voila and bon appetite!

 Please signup HERE for our newsletter for more fun facts and information about Iceland!